tariq7299/Ubuntu20.04-Hadoop-Single-Node-Cluster-Tutorial/to-do.md

 -   Organize my README:
     -   Create three sections (README-Prerequists&Configuring VM-HadoopInstalling-RangerInstalling)
     -   Change the name of the Repo to more decisive or even create a whole two repos! (one for (Ubuntu hadoop Single node cluster) and one for (Single Node Cluster and Ranger and Ldap) )
+-   Learn how to merge checkpoints in hyper-v
+-